MSc Social WorkFind a programme

 This requires an ability to appraise complex and difficult situations, drawing on social science research, social work theories and methods of intervention.
 You will need a thorough understanding of social policies and a firm grasp of the legal powers and duties that underpin your practice.

 The MSc in Social Work combines university-based learning with two extended periods of supervised practice as a student social worker in a social work agency.
-By completing this degree, you will be eligible to register with the Health and Care Professions Council (or the newly proposed social work regulatory body Social Work England) and practise as a qualified professional social worker in a range of settings, including statutory, voluntary, private and independent sectors.
+By completing this degree, you will be eligible to register with social work regulatory body (Social Work England) and practise as a qualified professional social worker in a range of settings, including statutory, voluntary, private and independent sectors.

 You will develop an understanding of the structural and personal factors that lead to disadvantage, oppression and discrimination, and learn how to apply this understanding to your practice.
 You will develop values and skills as a reflective practitioner, appraising relevant evidence - including research - to evaluate your own and other people's work and to contribute to the development of policy and practice.